EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.2.md

 ---
 ## Scholar of Byrgenwerth Set
 *(Usable by: Wizard or Investigation 5+)*
+*Risk-taking wizard who trades defensive vulnerabilities for offensive power while opening portals to the beyond.*

 > **Forbidden Research (T1)**
 > You maintain a grimoire of cosmic secrets.
-During a long rest, choose two damage types you've encountered.
-You gain resistance to one and vulnerability to the other until your next long rest.
-Additionally, whenever you take damage from your chosen vulnerability, your next spell attack has advantage and deals an extra 2d6 damage of the resisted type.
+During a long rest, choose three damage types you've encountered.
+You gain resistance to two and vulnerability to the other until your next long rest.
+Additionally, whenever you take damage from your chosen vulnerability, your next spell attack has advantage and deals an extra 2d6 damage of the same type.

 > **Academic Insight (T1)**
 > Your studies grant profound understanding.
 You gain expertise in Investigation and Arcana.
 When you spend 10 minutes studying a creature, object, or phenomenon, you learn its superficial properties and if it has any curses or enchantments on it.